 A new immigration policy of the President Trump administration is striking fear in some people these days.
 Mr. Trump recently called his deportation plan a ‘‘military campaign’’ to deport people with a criminal record.

-The Gonzaleses have been living in the USA for more than 25 years.
-The father worked in a restaurant until his arrest.
+The Avelica-Gonzalezes have been living in the USA for more than 25 years.
+Mr. Romulo Avelica-Gonzalez was working in a restaurant until his arrest.
 His four daughters were born in America and attend schools here.
 Mr. Gonzalez claims that from day one he has been paying taxes and is the breadwinner for his family, working 60-70 hours per week.

 The representative from ICE claimed Gonzalez has a criminal record which makes him a deportable person for the USA.
 ICE conducted a thorough check on Gonzalez’s criminal history and found the first arrest for purchasing a vehicle with unlawful registration 20 years ago and another arrest for drunk driving almost 10 years ago.
 After the DUI arrest, the court deported him but he refused to abide by the court order and remained in the US illegally.

 This case caused nationwide protests.
-ICE’s actions like in this case cause terror and anxiety among a immigrant population.
-After this arrest, several groups of people organized support campaigns, including Facebook pages and crowdfunding platforms to raise money to help families of those whose members are taken into custody by ICE.
-National Day Laborer Organizing Network is one of the organization that fights for immigrants’ rights.
+ICE’s actions like this, cause terror and anxiety among the immigrant population.
+After this arrest, several groups of people organized support campaigns, including Facebook pages and crowdfunding platforms to raise money to help the families of those whose members are taken into custody by ICE.
+National Day Laborer Organizing Network is one of the organizations that fight for immigrants’ rights.
 Separately, the Union of Teachers in LA expressed their great concern for the arrests in front of a school.
-They are concern that such action affects children’s ability to go to school and affects children of their right to attend schools.
+They are concerned that such action affects children’s ability to go to school and affects children of their right to attend school.
 ICE’s aggressive actions can make many families keep their children at home, to avoid being pulled over and arrested while on their way to or from school.
-In fact, according to ICE regulations, their agents can’t act conduct raid near school areas and must avoid children who can witness the parents being arrested because the arrest of parents can traumatizes them a lot.
+According to ICE regulations, agents can’t conduct raids near school areas and must avoid children who can witness the parents being arrested because of the trauma of seeing parents being arrested.